 As they crested the hill, the woman slowed as they both heard another man’s voice, it was clear but soft, and Luca thought he recognized it, but not to whom it belonged.
 At the hill, she stopped again, still listening to the man and she pointed down on the ground.
 When Luca looked to where she pointed, he was surprised to discover a picnic had appeared that surely hadn’t been there just a moment before.

-“It is best that he stays,” the voice said to the woman, but she shook her head and when she looked at Luca, her face became sad.
+“It is best that he stays,” the voice said to the woman, but she shook her head and when she looked at Luca, her eyes drew tears.

 “Luca, have a seat.
 We’ll eat something, and then we’ll talk.
 You’ll need to make a very important decision, but that will come after – after the memories come back.
 Ok?”

 Luca nodded but was already cataloging the picnic’s contents.
 Brownies and cookies and doughnuts of various colours begged to be devoured.
 There were other foods, which Luca knew he should remember, but he focused on the sweet things.

 The woman watched him, while he ate and he in turn watched the lambs frolic on the hill.
 Their barh’s were full of joy and playfulness.
 He envied how simple their life seemed.

 When Luca felt that his belly was full, the woman seemed to brighten.